-The apron must be cast-in-place when a precast culvert is specified with a concrete apron.
-The cost of the apron is included in the cost of the culvert barrel.
+When a precast culvert is specified with a concrete apron, the apron must be cast-inplace and the cost should be included in the cost of the culvert barrel.
 No separate item is required but the estimated concrete and reinforcing steel quantities should be included in the contract plans.
+Modification for Non-Conventional Projects: